Facilitation Impact Awards

 See Facilitation Impact Award Guidelines for criteria.

-Congratulations to all the organisations and facilitators who have been recognised for demonstrating the power of facilitation worldwide.
+Congratulations to all the organisations and facilitators who have been recognised for demonstrating the power of facilitation worldwide in 2019.

 Click here to find out how they used facilitation to have a positive impact on the challenges they faced.